 Your tree will look odd at first, without its top, but a new leader branch will likely sprout next season, and your tree will soon look like its old self again.

-Pine wilt disease is another reason the top of a spruce tree turns brown.
+Pine wilt disease is another reason the top of a pine or spruce tree turns brown.
 Pine wilt attacks from the top down, caused by small worms called nematodes that invade trees and cause severe damage.

 In many cases, using an insecticide and pruning away infected branches will get your tree back in shape.